 * Click here for rating key

 Maggie's Farm Restaurant Review: Maggie’s Farm is named for a Bob Dylan song that describes a notoriously bad place to work.
 However, we would suspect that this “farm” is a particularly pleasant place to work.
 And we can confirm that it’s a delightful place to eat.
-Formerly known as The Chameleon, Maggie’s Farm has something of the same vibe as its predecessor: fancy-leaning food served in casual, laid-back surroundings; it also offers seasonal fare, and in the farm-to-table tradition prides itself on buying locally.
+Formerly known as The Chameleon, Maggie’s Farm has something of the same vibe as its predecessor: fancy-leaning food served in casual, laid-back surroundings.
+It also offers seasonal fare, and in the farm-to-table tradition prides itself on buying locally.
 Owner/chef Andrew Weinzirl has upped the funkiness quotient, though.
-His offbeat menu choices --- think grilled veal sweetbreads, pickled pork tongue, puréed parsnips --- combine Frenchified gourmet flair with the waste-not, want-not philosophy of generations of country-bred farm wives.
+His offbeat menu choices --- think coffee roasted brisket, toasted cornbread and kimchi-chard slaw --- combine Frenchified gourmet flair with the waste-not, want-not philosophy of generations of country-bred farm wives.
 Desserts are also seasonal (chocolate-pumpkin tart and apple cider cheesecake for fall, for example) and drinks include a bevy of American regional microbrews and creative cocktails.
 Take the challenge.
 The food tastes even better set to a well-chosen selection of vintage rock and rootsy country tunes.